xiasun/UnrealHitTest/README.md

 To demonstrate the precision issue with hit tests on ProceduralMeshComponent, let's examine a project where three actors with ProceduralMeshComponent are spawned.

-The first actor has a size of 100 and a scale of 1.
-The second actor has a size of 1 and a scale of 100.
-The third actor has a size of 0.005 and a scale of 20000.
+The first mesh has a size of 100 and a scale of 1.
+The second mesh has a size of 1 and a scale of 100.
+The third mesh has a size of 0.005 and a scale of 20000.

 ```cpp
 // HitTestGameMode.cpp